40 countries ploughing ahead with contact-tracing apps as debate intensifies on differing approaches

 - 13 new nations, including Australia and Cyprus, have launched official apps in the last month, with a further 23 in development

-- As lockdowns are eased across Europe, employers are looking to create their own digital tools that will need to satisfy strict data privacy rules
+- As lockdowns are eased across Europe, employers are looking to create their own contact-tracing tools that will need to satisfy strict data privacy rules

 A total of 40 countries have launched official nationwide contact-tracing apps, according to the latest analysis by global law firm Linklaters.
 An additional 23 countries are known to be developing apps to trace positive cases of the virus, using either GPS or Bluetooth data.

-In the second study into the global use of contact-tracing apps, the data reveals 13 countries have launched apps in the last four weeks, with a further 12 announcing the technology is currently in development to help manage the spread of the virus.
+In the second study of its kind into the global use of contact-tracing apps, the data reveals 13 countries have launched apps in the last four weeks, with a further 12 announcing the technology is currently in development to help manage the spread of the virus.

 Divergence in approaches